Dreamland Margate: Second relaunch

 Arrowgrass covered the operating losses for the summer season of 2016 with a further loan of £1m, secured on the premises of 49–51 Marine Terrace.
 This was a former pub owned freehold by Sands Leisure (not part of the TDC lease), which had been called the Cinque Ports Arms before the later 20th century.
 An extension of the administration period was sought, and granted.

 Then it was announced that the investment company had increased its lending to just under £10m, to allow for a re-vamp of the business.
 In February 2017 it was reported that a £25m private investment from Arrowgrass had been obtained.

 The new loan was used to re-landscape the site and to add some new rides, with refurbishment of the Cinque Ports pub.
 The premises had been used as the ticket office for Dreamland and the administrative centre of Sands Leisure, but a bar was opened in it by the administrators in the 2016 season and it was due to be restored to a complete pub for the 2017 re-launch.

 The improved park was announced as reopening on 28 April 2017; however this was later delayed to 26 May.
 The event attracted national media attention.
 The major new feature which was mentioned as adding to the viability of the business was a new music venue with a capacity of 15 000.

 Private investigation by a Thanet District councillor revealed that all the fixed assets of Sands Leisure had loans secured on them for repayment to Arrowgrass.
 These included the fairground rides owned by the company, as well as the 99-year lease from TDC and other properties owned freehold by the company.
 If the figure of indebtedness of £25m quoted by the national media was correct, in May 2017 Arrowgrass had almost complete control of the value of the assets of Dreamland.
 According to the terms of the security given for the loans, if repayment conditions were breached then Arrowgrass could apply for Sands Leisure to be liquidated and could then claim the equity of the lease of the property in lieu.

 In 2017, the park hosted 15,000 people at the Demon Dayz festival with Gorillaz.
 In October 2017 the park exited administration.

+There has been interest in redeveloping the Arlington House tower block, next door to Dreamland, which is owned by Thanet Council.
+In 2018, it was reported that any future deal for the redevelopment of Dreamland could include the Arlington House site.

 In 2019 the park reported experiencing its most successful year since reopening, with more than 700,000 visitors across the year, and announced a new programme of events for its 100th anniversary in 2020.
 In August 2019, the park unveiled a seven metre inflatable sculpture of Tina Turner's head, created by Cool Shit, in celebration of the 2019 Turner Prize exhibition being hosted in Margate.